shashanknaik0/microblog-Prop-Accel/README.md

 python manage.py runserver
 </pre>

-step 4: visit the development server at http://127.0.0.1:8000 and use below api endpoints
+step 4: visit the development server at http://127.0.0.1:8000 and use below api endpoints.
+Read <a href="API%20documentation.pdf">API documentation</a> for more information.
 <pre>
 /api/users/ - (POST) Add a new user to the platform.
 The user details will include fields like username, email, and password.
 /api/users/&lt;int:user_id&gt;/ - (GET) Retrieve details of a specific user.